What it means

 - "How do we create more ready buyers?"

-AI has made this sharper.
+AI research has made this sharper.
 Buyers now summarize, compare, and shortlist vendors through AI-assisted research before they speak to sales.
 That means B2B demand is increasingly shaped by the quality, clarity, and consistency of what the market can find about you: your positioning, proof, category language, customer examples, and executive perspective.

-How a senior operator uses it
+How a fractional CMO uses it

 -